 Eating Out with Peanut Allergies

-Perhaps the biggest change to your life with a dairy allergy will come from the options available to you when dining out.
+Perhaps the biggest change to your life with a peanut allergy will come from the options available to you when dining out.
 No longer can you just go grab a quick bite to eat, nor will you be able to freely eat at a friend’s house.

 The best way to avoid (or at least try to avoid) getting sick at restaurants is to research ahead of time.
 Most restaurants post their menus online, which gives me a chance to figure out if this restaurant would be a safe option.
 Even if the menu says “peanut free” or “nut free” you still should research, because it is really difficult to ensure that a chef or kitchen will wipe off any surfaces, open new bags of ingredients, or even use a different set of gloves when preparing food.